horovod/tutorials/fashion_mnist/README.md

 ![image](https://user-images.githubusercontent.com/16640218/53518149-4689ad00-3a85-11e9-9f59-f22eeba05e73.png)

-### Broadcast starting epoch from first worker to everyone else
+### Broadcast the starting epoch from the first worker to everyone else

-In `fashion_mnist.py`, we're using filename of the last checkpoint to determine epoch to resume training from in case of a failure:
+In `fashion_mnist.py`, we're using the filename of the last checkpoint to determine the epoch to resume training from in case of a failure:

 ```python
 # If set > 0, will resume training from a given checkpoint.